-A simple web-based 6502 emulator is available at https://6502.cdot.systems.
+A simple web-based 6502 emulator is available at http://6502.cdot.systems (note that this is an http link, not an https link).
 This emulator is used in the SPO600 course to teach 8-bit assembly language before transitioning to more complex 64-bit x86_64 and AArch64 assembly language.

 The emulator has a text area for entering and editing code, a small bit-mapped graphics screen (32×32 pixels), a character screen (80×25 characters), a debug area, a memory monitor, and a message area.